GreatSplicing: A Semantically Rich Splicing Dataset: Related Works

-\textbf{NIST16\cite{guan2019mfc}} comprises 288 spliced images, with over half of the images featuring combinations of basic shapes, such as spheres, triangles, and cubes.
+\textbf{NIST16}\cite{guan2019mfc} comprises 288 spliced images, with over half of the images featuring combinations of basic shapes, such as spheres, triangles, and cubes.

-\textbf{FantasticReality\cite{kniaz2019point}} consists of 16,592 authentic images and 14,546 spliced images.
-These authentic images were collected undisclosed and later employed to create the spliced images.
+\textbf{FantasticReality}\cite{kniaz2019point} consists of 16,592 authentic images and 14,546 spliced images.
+These authentic images were collected from undisclosed sources and employed to create the spliced images.
 Besides, the spliced regions in FantasticReality encompass only ten semantic categories: person, car, truck, van, bus, building, cat, dog, tram, and boat.

-\textbf{Columbia\cite{hsu2006columbia}} only contains 180 spliced images, and all spliced regions in these images are of random-shapes.
+\textbf{Columbia}\cite{hsu2006columbia} only contains 180 spliced images, and all spliced regions in these images are of random-shapes.

-\textbf{IMD2020\cite{novozamsky2020imd2020}} offers 2,010 spliced images and their corresponding authentic images.
+\textbf{IMD2020}\cite{novozamsky2020imd2020} offers 2,010 spliced images and their corresponding authentic images.
 However, these spliced images are derived from the Internet and created by random individuals.
-Additionally, these spliced images have undergone post-processing, like JPEG compression.
-Thus, there are substantial concerns regarding the rigorousness of production standards.
+Additionally, these spliced images have undergone post-processing, such as JPEG compression.
+Therefore, there are significant concerns about the rigor of the production standards.